 All factory installed lighting must be in good working condition.

-- Vehicles (other than motorcycles) must have at least two headlamps on each side of the front of the vehicle.
+- Vehicles (other than motorcycles) must be equipped with at least two headlamps, with at least one on each side

 - Light sources and headlamps must be at a height of 22–54 inches